-Being intentional about promoting company core values and culture initiatives creates a positive work culture that inspires people and helps the organization thrive.
+Being intentional about promoting company core values and culture initiatives creates a positive work culture that inspires people and helps the organisation thrive.
 Elements of company culture encompass a variety of components, including work environment, company mission, leadership style, values, ethics, expectations, and goals.
 Here are five areas to focus on:

 - Promote the company mission, vision, and objectives

 Similarly, leaders exhibiting behavior consistent with the core values is a way to model for all others in the workplace.
 Messaging about the values and demonstrating their importance cultivates the culture.
 Ensure that all leaders and managers communicate the values regularly.
-Accept and respect feedback from employees, consider it to be indicative that employees care so much about the organization and its success that they are trying to help make it better.
+Accept and respect feedback from employees, consider it to be indicative that employees care so much about the organisation and its success that they are trying to help make it better.

 - Identify and share expectations for how workers treat one another

 Implement clear expectations for workforce behavior and have a clear system of discipline for misconduct and behavior inconsistent with core values.
 At least once a year host company-wide town hall to review policy guidelines (anti-harassment, anti-discrimination, etc.).
 Reward people for nurturing the positive culture and publicize their behavior as an example for others.
 Clearly communicate recourse for employees who do not feel well treated by others.